 If you’ve quit your 9-5 to run a small business, you’re probably feeling a bit overwhelmed by the relentless roller coaster of excitement and energy followed by anxiety and fear.
 To help smooth things out, I’d like to offer some free advice based on 10 years of experience as a graphic designer/business owner.
 I want to teach you how to find the RIGHT designer to brand your business.
 (And no, it may not be me!)

 Ok.
-You know that branding is important, but right now, all you want to ask is, “How much $$$?”
+You know that branding is crucial to attracting the right customers and selling your product or service, but right now, all you want to ask is, “How much $$$?”
 “How much does a logo cost?
 How and where do I even begin?”
 Well, as far as cost is concerned, it depends.
 You see, every business has different needs, and every business owner has his/her own vision.
 Some know exactly what they need, and others want a pro to help them figure that out.
-A logo can cost anywhere from $5 to $15,000,000, so the questions you should be asking are, “What is the value of your service?,” “How do your services differ from other designers?” and “What do I get for x amount of dollars?”
+A logo can cost anywhere from $5 to $15,000,000, so the questions you should be asking are, “What is the value of your service?,” “How will you help me stand out from others in my industry?” and “What do I get for x amount of dollars?”

-Hiring someone to design a logo is like hiring an artist to paint you The Perfect Portrait.
-Imagine requesting this commission :: “I‘d like a piece of art that I’ll use to greet visitors for years and years to come.
+Hiring someone to design a logo is like hiring an artist to paint you The Perfect Portrait (albeit a simplified one).
+Imagine requesting this commission :: “I‘d like a painting that will tell my story for years and years to come.
 It should not only be beautiful, timeless, and honest, but it should also communicate who I am, what I do, and how I do it.
-Lastly, it should look ah-mazing scaled up, scaled down, in a variety of environments, and in multiple mediums.
-Please provide 3 portrait options, then allow me to make changes to my favorite one.”
+Lastly, it should look great scaled up, scaled down, in a variety of environments, and in multiple mediums.
+Please provide at least 3 options, then allow me to make changes to my favorite one.”

 Now, wouldn’t you want to do some research to find the right artist for the job?